Navvvermanew/Website-Blocker/README.md

     - GUI using Tkinter for ease of use
     - Logs each block session to `block_log.txt`

-Improtant note : Should run the terminal or any code editor in "Run as Administrator" mode to successfully blocl the websites.
+Improtant note : Should run the terminal or any code editor in "Run as Administrator" mode to successfully block the websites.